 Boom!
 The EPA Cracks Down

 This EPA crackdown was a sudden and major shock to the mini truck import market.
 Businesses that had been bringing in hundreds of kei trucks every year suddenly had the EPA breathing down their necks, and penalties / certification fees weighing heavily on their balance sheets.
 For almost all of them, the game was up.
 They folded and went out of business.
 It looked like the mini truck import market was basically dead.
 After all, who would want to risk getting on the wrong side of the Feds again?

 But, as you can see, here we are with our independent dealers selling hundreds of mini trucks each year.
 What gives?
 Well what’s different is that the team behind Mini Truck Depot has been able to draw on long experience importing vehicles from Japan (including as a DOT Registered Importer, and an EPA registered ICI) to make sure that every single mini truck for sale here at MiniTruckDepot.com is certified fully compliant with all Federal laws – EPA, DOT and more.

-So, if you’re looking for a fully-compliant UTV-beating off-road mini truck for your off-road application in the US, check out the mini trucks our independent dealers have for sale right here.
+So, if you’re looking for a fully-compliant UTV-beating off-road mini truck for your off-road application in the US and limted to 20 MPH top speed, check out the mini trucks our independent dealers have for sale right here.